 Hungary is a landlocked country in central Europe, which borders with no fewer than seven countries: Slovakia, Ukraine, Romania, Serbia, Croatia, Slovenia and Austria.
 The country is mostly flat, with low mountains in the north.

 The most important sectors of Hungary’s economy in 2014 were industry (26.4 %), wholesale and retail trade, transport, accommodation and food services (18.5 %) and public administration, defence, education, human health and social work activities (17.5 %).

-Hungary’s main export partners are Germany, Slovakia and Romania while its main import partners are Germany, Russia and China.
+Hungary’s main export partners are Germany, Austria and Romania while its main import partners are Germany, Austria and Russia.

 Official EU language(s): Hungarian

 Seats in the European Parliament: 21

 Currency: Hungarian Forint HUF